Undergraduate Research Exposition

 Students interested in participating in the poster fair and/or speakers symposium should fill out the application form and submit it and other required supporting documents to the Office of Undergraduate Research (email@example.com) with the subject line "Expo Application - Your Name Here".

-Please ask your recommender(s) to send letters of support to the Office of Undergraduate Research (email@example.com) separately, with your name in the subject line.
+Please ask your recommender(s) to send letters of support to the Office of Undergraduate Research (firstname.lastname@example.org) separately, with your name in the subject line.
+Your recommender need not be a UR faculty member; letters of support may be written by your mentor / P.I. regardless of location, institution, or affiliation.

 Only applications with all required supporting material will be considered complete.
 Judges reviewing the applications will be looking for the following: